marinmts/Microprocessor_Exercise2_SPI/README.md

   - Master_main.asm is the program to be load (after it built with Microchip Studio, .hex file) in the MCU mega324-1_Master
   - Slave_main.asm is the program to be load (after it built with Microchip Studio, .hex file) in the MCU mega324-2_Slave

 A simulation has already done and recorded.
-Find below the link to watch in on Youtube Record link : https://youtu.be/G6VPbCtdsUY
+Record link : https://youtu.be/G6VPbCtdsUY

 Comments :